otto-torino/django-baton/README.md

 As you can see these are the rules:

 - Inline classes remain the same, no action needed
-- In the main fieldset define a `baton-tabs-init` class which enables tabs
+- In the first fieldset define a `baton-tabs-init` class which enables tabs
 - For every InLine you want to put in a separate tab, add a class `baton-tab-inline-MODELNAME`
 - For every fieldset you want to put in a separate tab, add a class `baton-tab-fs-CUSTOMNAME`, and add a class `tab-fs-CUSTOMNAME` on the fieldset
 - Tabs order respects the defined classes order